Peperomia pereskiifolia represents a plant of good lucks and charms in Brazil, so it rarely fails to offer godsend prosperity!

 - Keep the watering to a minimum, as overwatering may attract the larvae of fungus gnats in the soil.

-- If your Peperomia shows any infestation, keep it away from other plants.
+- If your Peperomia shows any infestation or insect eggs, keep it away from other plants.

 - For pests like mealybugs, flushing the soil with an insecticide solution is preferable.